inspec/inspec-aws/docs/resources/aws_dms_endpoint.md

 # aws\_dms\_endpoint

-Use the `aws_dms_endpoint` InSpec audit resource to test properties of a single specific Athena Work Group.
+Use the `aws_dms_endpoint` InSpec audit resource to test properties of a single specific AWS Database Migration Service (DMS) endpoint.

-The AWS::DMS::Endpoint resource creates an AWS DMS endpoint.

 ## Syntax